siadat/intertype/README.md

 To make our system simpler,
 let's say you want to make sure that all keys we pass to context.WithValue are strings, and nothing else.
-We could annotate context.WithValue inside a intertype.yaml file inside our package:
+We could annotate context.WithValue inside a intertype.yaml file in our package:

 ```shell
 $ cat intertype.yaml